Iowa (album): Music and lyrics

 Iowa follows the lyrical style that vocalist Corey Taylor established on Slipknot's debut; it includes strong use of metaphors to describe dark themes including misanthropy, solipsism, disgust, anger, disaffection, psychosis, and rejection.
-The album also includes many expletives; David Fricke of the Rolling Stone magazine said "there isn't much shock value left in the words fuck and shit, which Taylor uses in some variation more than forty times in Iowas sixty-six minutes."
+The album also includes many expletives; David Fricke of Rolling Stone magazine said "there isn't much shock value left in the words fuck and shit, which Taylor uses in some variation more than forty times in Iowas sixty-six minutes."
 Fricke went on to praise Taylor's performance on the track "Iowa", comparing it to a "vivid evocation of a makeshift-cornfield grave at midnight."

 "Disasterpiece", said Taylor, "is my favorite Slipknot song.
 We started doing pre-production for the album in a warehouse in Iowa itself.
 I had laryngitis and couldn't sing a note, so I was writing a lot of ideas down.
 When I heard them play 'Disasterpiece', I just wrote 'No one is safe' in huge letters.
 I knew from then that we were going to rip the throat out of the world with 'Disasterpiece'.
 That was the lynchpin for the whole album."

 Promotion

 There was speculation over the title before its announcement with Nine Men, One Mission as the expected title in some sources.
-Iowa was later announced as its title and was named after the band's home state of Iowa.
-Members have claimed that Iowa was the source of their energy, and they consciously made the decision to stay in the area, partially due to the fear of losing their creative direction.
+Iowa was later announced as its title and was named after the band's home state, which members have claimed to be the source of their energy, and they consciously made the decision to stay in the area, partially due to the fear of losing their creative direction.
 The opening track "(515)" is also a reference to their home state, named after the telephone area code for central Iowa.
 Initially the album was scheduled for release on June 19, 2001, and was to be preceded by a five-date warm-up tour.
 However, the mixing of the album took longer than anticipated, causing the album's release to be delayed, as well as the cancellation of the tour.
 The album was officially released on August 28, 2001.
 In support of the album, Slipknot began a new tour called the Iowa World Tour.
 This included: a spot on Ozzfest in 2001, an American co-headlining tour with System of a Down, as well as tours in Japan, Europe and elsewhere.

 Prior to the album's release, Slipknot gave away copies of "Heretic Song" (titled "The Heretic Anthem" on the retail release), free on their website.
 It was limited to 666 copies, to match the chorus; "If you're 555, then I'm 666."
 The giveaway began on May 15, 2001, and lasted until copies sold out.
 The first official single released from the album was "Left Behind".
 In 2002, the band made a special appearance in the film Rollerball, in which they performed "I Am Hated".
 Following this, a second single from the album was released, "My Plague", which appeared on the soundtrack for the film Resident Evil.